patjm1992/markov-text-generator/README.md

-_Ulysses_ by James Joyce sounds the same:
+_Ulysses_ by James Joyce begins to sound more like _Finnegan's Wake_:
 >You there.
 Catch aholt.
 Caraway seed to carry away.
 Twig?

 >Poor story to tell you?
 As true as you’re there.
 O, commend me to fly in his free left hand under her nape, you’ll toss me all.
 O wonder!
 Coolsoft with ointments her hand crushed by old Tom Wall’s son.
 His first bow to the centrifugal departer?
 By inserting the.